piotrgredowski/piotrgredowski.github.io/_posts/2021-02-21-linting-whole-project-in-vscode.md

         "owner": "flake8",
         // Name of problem matcher which will show next to problem in PROBLEMS tab "source": "flake8-whole-project",
-        // How files with found problems should be located by problem matcher "fileLocation": ["relative", "${workspaceFolder}"],
+        // How paths to files with found problems, should be interpreted by problem matcher "fileLocation": ["relative", "${workspaceFolder}"],
         "pattern": {
           // Regular expression used to match found problems